-Rostoker8, among others9, derived a Fokker-Planck operator incorporating the effects of an external magnetic field; only the asymptotic cases of $\eta \ll 1$ and $\eta \gg 1$ were considered in detail.
-Much of the work building on these early results has tended toward analysis of stronglymagnetized systems ($\eta \gg 1$), with either very large magnetic fields^{7,10,11} or very low temperature plasmas12.
-The results obtained are not applicable to the case of one unmagnetized projectile species (with trajectories unperturbed by the magnetic field) scattering on a weakly magnetized field species, since the field particles are only approximately confined to move along field lines.
-Analytical work has been done on slowing down rates in weakly magnetized systems, but explicit calculations of slowing down times have been limited to the subthermal $(v \ll v{th e})$ regime, e.g. Hassan and Watson13.
-Hassan and Watson found a correction to the field-parallel slowing down rate of -5.2%, and an asymmetry in the cross-field versus field-parallel slowing down rates of -2% (slower cross-field slowing down) for $\eta = 2$ and $v = 1.34v{th,e}$ (see Fig. 2).
+early results has tended toward the analysis of stronglymagnetized systems ($\eta \gg 1$), with either very large magnetic fields^{7,10,11} or very low temperature plasmas.12 The results obtained are not applicable to the case of one unmagnetized projectile species (with trajectories unperturbed by the magnetic field) scattering on a weakly magnetized field species, since the field particles are only approximately confined to move along the field lines.
+Analytical work has been done on slowing down rates in weakly magnetized systems, but explicit calculations of slowing down times have been limited to the subthermal ($v \ll v{th,e}$) regime, e.g., Hassan and Watson.13 Hassan and Watson found a correction to the field-parallel slowing down rate of -5.2%, and an asymmetry in the cross-field versus field-parallel slowing down rates of -2% (slower cross-field slowing down) for $\eta = 2$ and $v = 1.34v{th,e}$ (see Fig. 2).
 One way forward in examining how best to extend these various analytical theories to our regime of interest where $\eta \sim 1$ was to study the issue via direct simulation.
-Recent work in direct simulations of slowing down in a molecular dynamics system14 and others^{15,16} suggest that the problem may now be computationally feasible using PIC codes.
+Recent work on direct simulations of slowing down in a molecular dynamics system14 and others^{15,16} suggest that the problem may now be computationally feasible using particle-in-cell (PIC) codes.